 Appropriate responses lead to positive outcomes.
-This is important for all children but especially so if you are dealing with a defiant child.
 Model appropriate behavior mindfully whenever given the opportunity.
 It will make things easier on you and on your children.

 Having trouble with potty training?
 Here’s a guide to help you get there in just 3 days.

 Help your child break out of the “cookie-cutter” mentality by teaching him/her to think independently.
 Ask your kids’ opinions on things, and refrain from judging or expressing your opinion.
 Just listen so that no opinion is “wrong.”
 You might share your own opinion respectfully, and if it differs, all the better – part of independent thinking is hearing several sides of an issue and coming to your own conclusions.

 Age-appropriate responsibilities are important skills for building leadership.
 Give your child responsibilities as early as you can, and have him deal with the consequences if those responsibilities are not carried out.
 Of course, your child needs guidance; but once you explain what the consequences will be, sources say it’s best to let them play out.

 Leaders need to be fair.
 Being too rigid and unbending is not a great way to teach your kids about fairness, but being too permissive isn’t, either.
 Help them to understand what is fair and what isn’t, and how sometimes being fair means being firm even when others are upset.